cinquin/mutinack/README.md

 Under FreeBSD or Mac OS X, press control-T (or `kill -INFO` the process) to see a progress update on the standard error stream.

+**Mutinack output**
+JSON-formatted mutation detections and statistics are output to a file specified by the `-outputJSONTo` parameter.
+These outputs can also be parsed from tab-delimited columns in the standard output stream and auxiliary files specified as arguments.

+Functionality to store outputs in a database is partially implemented (partially tested with PostgreSQL; the functionality relies on Java Data Objects and the DataNucleus implementation, and it should thus be straightforward to send the output to other database systems).

 **Distributed computing**

 Mutinack can use Java's Remote Method Invocation to run server and